Moosieus/kevo_ex/README.md

 Kevo locks were launched in 2016 and discontinued in 2022.
 While they're unlikely to receive support for [Seam](https://www.seam.co/), the existing web API should (hopefully) remain (relatively) stable.

+- Evaluate if the concurrent API is worth keeping
+- Fix the query module paths I just broke
+- *See if this can't be done any cleaner*

 ## Todo Before `0.1.0`
 - Improve websocket API
 - Diagnose websocket quietly dropping